Elmwood (Dallas): Notable residents

 Brunner Clarence Barnes (1917-1985) attended Winnetka Elementary school (later renamed W.E.
 Greiner Junior High) and graduated from Sunset High School (Texas) in 1935 and Texas A&M University in 1940.
 He retired as a Major in World War II, where he had served in army chemical warfare, then returned to Dallas and worked as a chemical engineer for the Magnolia Oil Company until 1960 when he co-founded Barnes & Click Engineering, later acquired by R. W. Beck, Inc. Brunner Ave in Elmwood is named after Brunner Barnes from when he was a childhood friend of John Collier, the son of an original Elmwood developer responsible for naming and designing streets in the early days of the neighborhood.

 Dallas Police Department Sergeant Samuel Quinton Bellah (1926-2008) lived in 2219 Wilbur for several years in the 1960s.
 On November 22, 1963 he was part of the advance presidential motorcade along with Glen C. McBride and J.B.
 Garrick assigned to cut off Stemmons Freeway traffic well ahead of the main motorcade escorting the presidential limousine on its way to the Dallas Trade Mart.
 He is mentioned in the Warren Commission Report and several other documents examining the assassination of President John F. Kennedy.

 Boundaries & Accessibility

-The neighborhood is bounded on the north by the Dallas Area Rapid Transit (DART) Red Line (Dallas Area Rapid Transit), on the south by Illinois Avenue, on the east by Polk Street and on the west by Hampton Road.
+The neighborhood is bounded on the north by the Dallas Area Rapid Transit (DART) Red Line, on the south by Illinois Avenue, on the east by Polk Street and on the west by Hampton Road.
 It is walking distance to Hampton station (DART) and Tyler/Vernon station and a less than five-minute drive to Interstate 35 via Illinois Ave.
 In 2016, a trail extension opened connecting Elmwood Parkway to the 263-acre Kiest Park to the south.
 Funding from the 2017 municipal bond program will extend the trail northeast along Cedar Creek.